Late Shift (film): Production

+Volpe was inspired to write the film by the nonfiction book Unser Beruf ist nicht das Problem.
+Es sind die Umstände (Our Profession Is Not the Problem.
+It's the Circumstances) by the German nurse Madeline Calvelage.

 Principal photography began on 22 January 2024 on locations in Canton of Zurich and Basel-Landschaft.
 Filming ended on 9 March 2024 in Kilchberg, Zurich.

 The film was shot in Cantonal Hospital Baselland in Basel-Landschaft.

 Release

 Late Shift had its world premiere on 17 February 2025, as part of the 75th Berlin International Film Festival, in Berlinale Special Gala.

 It was released theatrically in Swiss theaters on 27 February 2025 by Filmcoopi Zurich.

 The film featured at the 72nd Sydney Film Festival in the Features section on 7 June 2025.
 It was also featured at The 25th European Film Festival held in conjunction with 8th Malaysia International Film Festival and screened on 21 July 2025.
 It was screened at the 78th Locarno Film Festival on 11 August 2025 in Swiss Panorama section.
 It was also showcased at the 53rd Norwegian International Film Festival in Main Programme section on 17 August 2025.
 On 2 October 2025, it was presented in Panorama section of 2025 Vancouver International Film Festival.

 On 7 November 2025, it was presented in Official Section of 22nd Seville European Film Festival.
-It will be presented in 'Cinema of the World - 2025' section of the 56th International Film Festival of India in November 2025.
+It was presented in 'Cinema of the World - 2025' section of the 56th International Film Festival of India in November 2025.

 It will be screened in the Red Sea: Festival Favourites at the Red Sea International Film Festival on 6 December 2025.

+The film will compete in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 5 January 2026.

-On 6 August, the film was shortlisted along with two other films as Switzerland‘s Oscar submission for 98th Academy Awards, and on 12 August it was selected as Switzerland’s official entry to the Oscars.
+On 6 August, the film was shortlisted along with two other films as Switzerland's Oscar submission for the 98th Academy Awards, and on 12 August, it was selected as Switzerland's official entry to the Oscars.
 Music Box Films acquired the North American distribution rights of the film on the same day.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 12 critics, indicating "generally favorable" reviews.

-Peter Bradshaw of The Guardian rated the film three stars out of five, writing that the film was shot in the Aaron Sorkin walk-and-talk lines style, with the protagonist "exchanging terse technical dialogue with colleagues in the corridors."
-Bradshaw concluded the review praising Leonie Benesch, opining that she "brings a tough, smart, credible presence."
+Peter Bradshaw of The Guardian rated the film three out of five stars, writing that the film was shot in the Aaron Sorkin walk and talk lines style, with the protagonist "exchanging terse technical dialogue with colleagues in the corridors".
+He concluded the review praising Benesch, opining that she "brings a tough, smart, credible presence".

-The film was shortlisted for nomination to 2026 European Film Awards in feature film category.
-The award ceremony will take place on 17 January 2026.